mreutegg/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 the recovery lock if the recovering cluster node is considered inactive or expired.

+There is a special case when a starting cluster node performs the recovery for itself.
+That is, for the cluster node ID it wants to acquire but first has to run recovery for it.
+In this case the lease is only updated once for the cluster node entry ID entry that needs recovery.
+This happens when the recovery lock is set on the entry.
+The starting cluster node then must finish the recovery within this initial lease deadline, otherwise the recovery will be considered failed and the starting cluster node will acquire a different (potentially new) ID.
+The failed recovery will then be performed later by a background job of one of the active cluster nodes.

 ### <a name="rw-preference"></a> Specifying the Read Preference and Write Concern

 See [configuration](document/mongo-document-store.html#configuration) of a `MongoDocumentStore`.